chef-boneyard/chef-web-docs-2016/step_knife/step_knife_exec_find_cookbook_shadows.rst

 ..
 This is an included how-to.

-To find all of the locations in which cookbooks exist that may shadow each other, create a file called ``shadow-check.rb`` using the following |ruby| code:
+To find all of the locations in which cookbooks exist that may shadow each other, create a file called ``shadow-check.rb`` that contains the following |ruby| code:

 .. code-block:: ruby